Quick guide to illegal content codes of practice

 • the results of your illegal content risk assessment.

-These include having someone responsible for online safety compliance and ensuring your terms of service (or publicly available statements) are easy to find.
+Some measures will apply to all services.
+For example, these include naming a individual accountable for online safety compliance and ensuring your terms of service (or publicly available statements) are clear and accessible.

 What you can do now